2bt/little-synths/README.md

 ### flatsynth ###
 This synth was originally written for windows, partially even in assembly.
-The resulting binary file was less than 2kb is size.
+The resulting binary file was less than 2kb in size.